-The benefits of this method are that they can be placed anywhere in the yard or on any surface, and it’s easy for kids to help out with the project!
+This method’s benefits are that it can be placed anywhere in the yard or on any surface, and it’s easy for kids to help out with the project!

-Before you head over to your local store to shop for your kiddie pool garden, here are some things you should know.
+Before heading to your local store to shop for your kiddie pool garden, here are some things you should know.

 Kiddie pool location

 The first step is to pick the location.
-The kiddie pool should be placed in a sunny spot, in the backyard, or on a deck that gets plenty of sunlight.
+The kiddie pool should be in a sunny spot, in the backyard, or on a deck with plenty of sunlight.

 It’s also important to make sure that no trees are blocking out the sun because they will steal too much light from the plants and cause them to grow tall but not wide enough for any good fruit production.